opencomputeproject/Time-Appliance-Project/DC-PTP-Profile/README.md

 Note: one-step operation reduces the number of PTP messages transmitted by a PTP port.
 This may be applicable when considering scalability of unicast communication that a GM can serve.
 A one-step operation might ease meeting the requirements regarding the transmission of Sync messages specified in 9.5.9 of IEEE Std 1588-2019.

-Note: IEEE Std 1588-2019 allows one-step versus two-step operation to be on a PTP port basis.
-However, IEEE Std 1588-2019 does not describe this capability.
+Note: IEEE Std 1588-2019 allows one-step versus two-step operation to be configured on a PTP port basis.
 This profile requires that all PTP ports on a per clock basis be the same.

 ## 6.11.
 End-to-End TC with two-step operation